shaloo/docs.arcana/docs/gasless-sdk/gasless-sdk-usage-guide.md

 ### `getSCWAddress()`

 Returns the Smart Address as per ERC-4337, the SCW address, associated with the current user's EoA address.

+### `getPaymasterBalance()`

+Returns the balance available in the gas tank that can be utilized via the current user's SCW address.

 ### `doTx()`